“Yowww,” cried The Doctor and jumped back

 medical analysis.
 Gordo was not doing too good.
 His lifesigns were weak.

-A concussion to the head was the reason he was unconscious.
-But he was
+A concussion to the head was the reason he was unconscious, but there

-detecting massive internal bleeding.
-He put his hand on the spar that
+was also massive internal bleeding.
+The Doctor put his hand on the spar

 “I can cut through this and lift it off him,” The Doctor said.